GrzegorzOpara/kindle-to-notion/README.md

 3. Set up connection in your Notion workspace: https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages
 4. Get your ``Notion database ID``: Copy the ID of the database (https://developers.notion.com/reference/retrieve-a-database).
+5. Create API key and store it in .env file, for instance ``API_KEY=3089657c-30fc-4fa6-86e1-f9fd38c03264``
+6. Encode API Key to use it to call the process_file endpoint, you can use this site https://www.base64encode.org/

+   **when encodig please put : (a colon) as a first chracter followed by the API KEY**

+   for instance: ``:3089657c-30fc-4fa6-86e1-f9fd38c03264``

+   that should result in encoded: ``OjMwODk2NTdjLTMwZmMtNGZhNi04NmUxLWY5ZmQzOGMwMzI2NA==``

+   **Do not share the API key!**

-5. Run the app:
+7. Run the app:
     ```bash
     gunicorn --bind 127.0.0.1:8080 app:app
     ```

-6. Access the API endpoint:
+8. Access the API endpoint:
     * Endpoint: ``/process_file``
     * Method: ``POST``
     * Form data: